Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 https://dev.epicgames.com/documentation/en-us/unreal-engine/ai-perception-in-unreal-engine

-## AI EQS
+## AI Environmnet Query System (EQS)
-Asks questions about the environment.
+The Environment Query System is for asking questions about the environment.

 ### EQS Generator
 A generator produces "items" (locations or actors) that can be tested for various conditions and scored.